AnhDuc2000/test-jenkins/docs/OAuth/Confluence-OAuth-Token-Generation.md

 7. Click Continue.
 You should end up with an application link that looks like this example:![Link applications dialog 1](images/OAuthSetup-Link-applications-dialog3.png)

 That’s it!
-You’ve now configured the client as an OAuth consumer in Jira.
+You’ve now configured the client as an OAuth consumer in Confluence.

 ## Step 2.
 Do the “OAuth dance”
 The “OAuth dance” is a term that’s used to describe the process of getting an access token from the resource, that the consumer can use to access information on the resource.
 This involves a “dance” where different tokens are passed between the consumer, resource owner, and resource.
 These are the roles in the OAuth authentication process, and how they relate to authenticating with Confluence: